 This is where the big misdirection could come into play.
 Is Rey really speaking to Kylo?
 Is he really reaching his hand out to her?
 Johnson has promised major twists that fans won’t see coming.
 Teasing Rey turning to the dark side of the Force and joining up with Kylo Ren and Snoke in the trailer is one way to make the second-biggest twist in Star Wars history way less impactful.
 It’s hard to imagine them doing that on purpose.

 So our guess is that we’re being led astray.
-This could easily be two completely difference scenes, cut together in a creative way and meant to trick us.
+This could easily be two completely different scenes, cut together in a creative way and meant to trick us.
 If that’s true, is Rey pleading with Luke to finish her training?
-And then, who is Kylo Ren reaching his hand out towards?
+And then, who is Kylo Ren reaching his hand out toward?

 Lucasfilm has been a master of suspense leading into The Last Jedi, which has a bigger buildup than any Star Wars film in history.
 Will it live up to the massive hype?
 We’ll find out soon enough.